-Brand Names: Tyvaso, Tyvaso Refill Kit, Tyvaso Starter Kit
+Brand Names: Tyvaso, Tyvaso Refill Kit, Tyvaso Starter Kit, Tyvaso Starter Kit (Institutional)

-- What are the possible side effects of treprostinil inhalation (Tyvaso)?
+- What are the possible side effects of treprostinil inhalation?

-- What is the most important information I should know about treprostinil inhalation (Tyvaso)?
+- What is the most important information I should know about treprostinil inhalation?

-- What should I discuss with my healthcare provider before using treprostinil inhalation (Tyvaso)?
+- What should I discuss with my healthcare provider before using treprostinil inhalation?

-- What should I avoid while using treprostinil inhalation (Tyvaso)?
+- What should I avoid while using treprostinil inhalation?

-- What other drugs will affect treprostinil inhalation (Tyvaso)?
+- What other drugs will affect treprostinil inhalation?

 - Where can I get more information?

-Treprostinil works by dilating (widening) blood vessels in your lungs and by keeps the platelets in your blood from coagulating (clotting) to prevent unwanted blood clots.
-These effects lower blood pressure in the pulmonary artery that leads from your heart to your lungs.
+Treprostinil dilates (widens) the arteries and decreases the amount of blood clotting platelets in your body.
+These effects lower blood pressure in the pulmonary artery that leads from the heart to the lungs.

-Treprostinil may also be used for other purposes not listed in this medication guide.
+Treprostinil may also be used for purposes not listed in this medication guide.

-What are the possible side effects of treprostinil inhalation (Tyvaso)?
+What are the possible side effects of treprostinil inhalation?

-- unusual bleeding such as nosebleeds, bleeding gums, or any bleeding that will not stop;
+- easy bruising or bleeding (nosebleeds, bleeding gums), or any bleeding that will not stop;

 - unexpected vaginal bleeding;